 If you breach any of the above username rules upon registering for this site the following will occur;

-- Never post personal information about another participant.
-This includes identifying any individual by their real name if they have not already done so, or providing personal contact information.
+Never post personal information about another participant.
+This includes identifying any individual by their real name if they have not already done so or provided personal contact information.

-- Never identify a staff member of the consulting organisation by name.
+Never identify a staff member of the consulting organization by name.

-- Don't defame anyone or any organisation.
-A comment is defamatory if it lowers or harms the reputation of a person or organisation.
+Don't defame anyone or any organization.
+A comment is defamatory if it lowers or harms the reputation of a person or organization.
 If you wish to insult anyone, this is not the place to do it.
 If you wish to accuse anyone of wrongdoing or incompetence, this is not the place to do it.

-- Please don't raise concerns about the moderation on the site as it disrupts the flow of any discussion.
-Please direct any queries regarding moderation directly to the moderation team at email@example.com.
+Please don't raise concerns about the moderation on the site as it disrupts the flow of any discussion.
+Please direct any queries regarding moderation to the support team at email@example.com.